When I was a new homeschooling mom, I wanted to learn the secret ingredients of successful homeschooling, so I could do my best.

 It’s so easy to center our attention on the behavior our kids are showing and try to change that behavior while forgetting to focus on the heart issue that is causing that behavior.

 Our parenting needs to focus on changing their hearts, as well as winning their hearts.

-The moms I know who have been most successful in teaching and training the children were prepared.
+Moms who were most successful in teaching and training their children were prepared.

 Support can come in different forms.

 It can be one or two good homeschooling friends that have the same goals and priorities as you, Or hearing speakers at a conference and learning from the ideas and encouragement they share.

 Support can also come from attending a support group, or subscribing to a homeschooling magazine.